OhMyKode/omk-python-project-template/README.md

 This command runs Radon, which calculates several helpful metrics:

 - **Cyclomatic Complexity (cc)** : Measures how many decision paths a function has.
-  More branches → harder to read and test. *Lower is better.*.
+  More branches → harder to read and test. *Lower is better*.
 - **Maintainability Index (mi)**: Gives a score (0–100) estimating how easy the code is to understand and modify. *Higher is better*.
 - **Halstead Metrics (hal)**: Analyze the “effort” required to read and understand the code based on operators and operands.
 It’s not something you need to memorize — it simply highlights code that might be too dense.